 - Design instruments and devices for therapeutic uses.

-- Developments of strategies for clinical decision making based on expert systems and artificial intelligence.
+- Development of strategies for clinical decision making based on expert systems and artificial intelligence.

-- Design, developments and research in the area of medical imaging systems such as computer assisted tomography (CT), position emission tomography (PET), magnetic resonance imaging (MRI), ultrasound, or newer modalities.
+- Design, development and research in the area of medical imaging systems such as computer assisted tomography (CT), position emission tomography (PET), magnetic resonance imaging (MRI), ultrasound, or newer modalities.

-- Development of mathematical/computer models for studying physiology.
+- Development of mathematical/computer models and artificial intelligence products to improve healthcare.

-- Research in the area of biomechanics, sports mechanics and optimizations of human performance.
+- Research in the areas of biomechanics, sports mechanics and optimization of human performance.